tact-lang/tasm/README.md

 `Text -> Internal representation -> Cells -> BoC -> Cells -> Internal representation -> Text`, this means that the same text assembly can be obtained from a text assembly, going through all the compilation and decompilation steps.

+The assembler correctly handles cases where the code does not fit into a single cell and automatically creates a separate reference for the remaining code.
+Current implementation optimizes cases where the reference can be folded into more efficient instructions (e.g. `IF` into `IFREF`), thereby optimizing gas consumption.

 During compilation, the assembler collects additional mappings that can be used to convert the TVM log into a full trace that will refer to specific instructions in the decompiled version of the contract.